ckeditor/ckeditor4-docs/docs/guide/dev/integration/angular/README.md

     This feature is provided through the <a href="https://www.npmjs.com/package/ckeditor4-angular"><code>ckeditor4-angular</code> npm package</a>.
 </info-box>

-CKEditor 4 offers a native Angular integration through the `CKEditor` Angular component.
-It provides deep integration of CKEditor and Angular that lets you use the native features of CKEditor 4 inside the Angular component.
-The `CKEditor` Angular component is compatible with Angular versions 2.0 and later.
+CKEditor 4 offers a native Angular integration through the CKEditor 4 Angular component.
+It provides deep integration of CKEditor 4 and Angular that lets you use the native features of the WYSIWYG editor inside an Angular component.
+The CKEditor 4 Angular component is compatible with Angular versions 2.0 and later.

 ## Basic Usage